LLNL/boxfish/docs/devguide/overview.rst

 For AttributeScenes, the two options apply to each requested group of attributes in each module.
 Some modules may make multiple disparate requests (e.g. a set of attributes for nodes and a set for links).
+Note: currently this is implemented globally like HighlightScenes and ModuleScenes rather than request-by-request.

 Data Storage Structure
 ----------------------